 The most curious festival is by no doubt ‘Old New Year’, which actually means ‘New Year on old-style Julian calendar’.
 This is celebrated on the eve of 13th January in a more private manner, usually with a family or closest friends.
 Before the revolution of 1917, Russia lived on Julian calendar which differs from the Gregorian by 13 days – so this ‘Old New Year’ was initially an attempt to keep to the good old times and then became just one more reason to have a party and meet friends.

 That is to say – midwinter is very special time in Russia: lack of daylight is compensated by an abundance of snow that adds exquisite fascination even to the most banal of landscapes.
 Lying on the roofs and frames of dark-brown wooden houses and churches, it provides a paradise to a photographer: I really believe these unknown architects of old times had this transient snow-lace decoration in mind when they built their houses this way.

-So the whole Christmas – New Year – another Christmas – Old New Year – Epiphany period is just a non-ending festival where everybody can find something interesting for themselves.
+So the whole Christmas – New Year – another Christmas – Old New Year – Epiphany period is just a never ending festival where everybody can find something interesting for themselves.
 From folk and sports events to grand church services, and from concerts and performances to art exhibitions and quiet tea-parties with long friendly talks, winter is a fantastic time to embrace the wonders of Russia.”